 Although antiseizure medications are the mainstay of treatment for LGS, there are non-pharmacologic adjunctive therapy options that are also available.1 One of them is called vagus nerve stimulation (VNS).
 In this therapy, an implant sends small electrical impulses to the brain to help control seizures.
 This therapy option is not approved for the treatment of LGS in the United States.

 The vagus nerve is a large nerve in the neck.
 In VNS, short bursts of electrical energy are directed into the brain through the vagus nerve.
-The energy comes from a battery that is surgically implanted under the skin—usually in the chest.
+The energy comes from a battery-operated device that is surgically implanted under the skin—usually in the chest.
 The procedure takes 50-90 minutes with the patient under general anesthesia.2

 In 3 small, published studies, selected patients were given VNS therapy as adjunctive therapy in addition to antiepileptic medication.
 Approximately three-fourths of patients with LGS experienced more than a 50% reduction in seizure frequency with a follow-up period as long as 5 years.3

 VNS therapy may not be for everyone.
 It can often cause hoarseness during stimulation.
 Other common side effects include tingling in the throat, shortness of breath with exertion, cough, and occasional stomach problems.4

 Talk to your doctor to see what options are available for your loved one.